In scientific research there is a standardised way of going about an experiment. This is as the diagram shows:

 |This should be something you can observe.

 Go back to Step 1 for more information on picking a question.

 |So you don’t repeat experiments which have been done before, and so you can spot things that haven’t worked in previous projects, do a search to see what other projects have done.
 Use a search engine such as Google Scholar.

 |A hypothesis is basically what you think may happen.
 For instance; If Drosophila are given food before entering a maze, they move faster through the maze.

 |Test with an experiment

-|Your experiment tests if your is correct or if you should accept the instead.
+|Your experiment tests if your hypothesis is correct or if you should accept the null hypothesis instead.

 Always repeat your experiments to check that your results aren’t just a fluke.
 Repeat experiments at least 3 times.

-Remember to always make sure your is a fair test.
+Remember to always make sure your experiment is a fair test.
 This means you are only changing one variable at a time

-Watch out that you interpret the as it is (Objectivity), a negative result is still as result, don’t look for what isn’t there.
+Watch out that you interpret the data as it is (Objectivity), a negative result is still as result, don’t look for what isn’t there.
 Only report what you see.

-|Once you’ve collected all your data, you need to analyse it and see if it supports your or not.
+|Once you’ve collected all your data, you need to analyse it and see if it supports your hypothesis or not.

 |Communicate your results however you choose – this can be as an academic poster, presentation or written report.
 See Step 3 for more information on writing up your analysed data.